Living in Basel

 Riehen – a small town between the city and the border

-Riehen has around 21,000 residents and is thus a small town.
+Riehen has over 21,000 residents and is thus a small town.
 It has successfully retained its village character and has its own rich cultural and social life.
 Like Switzerland’s other 2,700 municipalities, it acts independently: Riehen collects

 its own taxes, has its own parliament and executive council.
 It is very green and a popular choice for families when looking for a home.
 The Fondation Beyeler, home of the Beyeler art collection (20th-century art), attracts much international attention.
 Riehen’s other sights include the medieval Kirchenburg (the late Gothic village church), the Gemeindemuseum (municipal museum) and the splendid country estates